-Quality Purpose Propellant Safety Compatibility to NASA Cabin Standards to allow vehicle operations in the ISS [See applicable safety requirements documents on page 293].
+Quality Purpose Propellant Safety Compatibility to NASA Cabin Standards to allow vehicle operations in the ISS < INSERT CITATION TO NASA STANDARD>.
 System Mass & Volume Determination of fit of propulsion system into 6U mass and form factor.
 Total Runtime Required As several of the candidate systems have a total thrust of 1N or less, it is expected runtimes will need to be extended to impart the required total impulse for a given DeltaV for a specific trajectory maneuver.
-Maximum Thrust Does Not Exceed 1g Acceleration Due to ACS's deployables having a structural limit of 1g (9.8 m/s of acceleration for in-space maneuvers.
+Maximum Thrust Does Not Exceed 1g Acceleration Due to ACS's deployables having a structural limit of 1g (9.8 m/s2 of acceleration for in-space maneuvers.